Skip to main content

 With every MATTERS referral, individuals can opt-in to be contacted by a peer in recovery for additional support.
 This is automatically built into the referral process and takes no extra steps.

-Once the referral is submitted, basic contact information is sent to the peer agency and peers contact the individual directly.
+Once the referral is submitted, follow-up information is sent to the peer agency and peers contact the individual directly.

 Why is this Important?